thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/UsingCodiraPackageRegistry.md

 ### Publishing to Registry

- [`swift package-registry publish`](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0391-package-registry-publish.md#new-package-registry-publish-subcommand) is an all-in-one command for publishing a package release to registry.
+ [`codira package-registry publish`](https://github.com/codiralang/codira-evolution/blob/main/proposals/0391-package-registry-publish.md#new-package-registry-publish-subcommand) is an all-in-one command for publishing a package release to registry.

 #### Package signing